bachelor-2014/report/v2/human_interaction.md

 in which experiments can be programmed and run.
 \label{fig:gui_screenshot_rucola}](images/gui_rucola.png)

-At a final note, the GUI contains a panel showing all the experiment data logged as described section \ref{sec:logging}, allowing her to see, download, and clear the data.
+As a final note, the GUI contains a panel showing all the experiment data logged as described chapter \ref{sec:logging}, allowing her to see, download, and clear the data.
 Figure \ref{fig:gui_screenshot_logging} shows a screenshot of this panel.